Learn to Turn

 Platter design, shaping, making smooth cuts.

-Tools: Same as Class 1 and 2 + round nose or bowl scraper (if you have one).
+Tools: Same as Class 1 and 2 + round nose or bowl scraper

 Project: Make a small platter—additional methods to attach wood to the lathe.